430058Mauger1/Unit-13-2022/doc/design/stakeholders 2.md

 # test plan
-To test my website i will make sure all my links, Embeded videos, buttons and interactive features work, to do thi once my website has been completed i will use all interactive features an record the result. my predicted result will be that everything works as planned. i was the only one to test however all reveiwers did test all features in my website.
+To test my website i will make sure all my links, Embeded videos, buttons and interactive features work, to do thi once my website has been completed i will use all interactive features an record the result. my predicted result will be that everything works as planned.
+I was the only one to test however all reveiwers did test all features in my website.

 ## link results
 I tested every link on the home page all work correctly all links to other pages work aswell. all embedded youtube videos work aswell.